7 Ways to Help Insomnia Tonight

 As much as possible, treat the time before sleep as special.
 Create rituals that encourage slowing down.
 You could practice a short meditation or do a yoga nidra practice before falling asleep.
 Find some meditations here and a yoga nidra practice here.

 Get daily moderate exercise.
 This will help to release excess physical energy and support overall mental health.
-If possible avoid exercise before bed, and instead exercise in the morning or during the day.
+Avoid exercise before bed; do it in the morning or during the day instead.

 Yoga Postures and Practices for Sleep:

-There are many restorative yoga postures and slow yoga practices that can help with calming the body and mind and preparing for sleep.
+There are many restorative yoga postures and slow yoga practices that can help calm the body and mind and prepare for sleep.

 You could try “legs up the wall” (viparita karani) before bed.
-Lay on your back with your hips against a wall and swing your legs up so they’re gently resting.
-Breath slowly and deeply.
+Lie on your back with your hips against a wall and swing your legs up so they’re gently resting.
+Breathe slowly and deeply.
 This posture calms the nervous system and prepares the body for sleep.

 More To Explore